chrischongyj/daily-news/docs/index.md

 The US has imposed sanctions on Colombia's president due to alleged involvement in drug trafficking, raising concerns about political stability and economic implications in the region.

 **[The browser wars are back, and this time they’re powered by AI](https://techcrunch.com/video/the-browser-wars-are-back-and-this-time-theyre-powered-by-ai/)**
-*startup* · 2025-10-24 · **Imp 4/5** — Entities: OpenAI, Atlas, AWS, TechCrunch
+*startup* · 2025-10-24 · **Imp 4/5** — Entities: OpenAI, Atlas, TechCrunch, AWS

-OpenAI launched Atlas, a ChatGPT-powered browser, introducing AI-driven web navigation.
-However, it faces a significant security flaw that risks user data exposure.
-This marks a notable resurgence in the browser market, highlighting the impact of AI technologies.
+OpenAI launched Atlas, a ChatGPT-powered browser, introducing AI-driven web surfing and task automation.
+However, it faces a significant security flaw that risks exposing sensitive user data.

 **[Canada’s PM Carney courts Asia to cut economic dependence on US](https://www.ft.com/content/6b18c86b-fb1d-49fd-a674-b9fbdee0c8be)**
 *finance* · 2025-10-24 · **Imp 4/5** — Entities: Canada, Asia, US, PM Carney